By Eric Vandenbroeck and co-workers

 case, democracy was not radical enough to pose a sufficient threat to the

-society but it took half a century and had to wait until the full effect of
+traditional elites.
+Democracy eventually brought major changes in British society but it took half a century and had to wait until the

-elites should have been less opposed to democracy and, indeed, they were.
+that the elites should have been less opposed to

 Argentina